Skip to main content

 -- Track p95 latency by endpoint

-metadata.endpoint as endpoint,
+metadata.endpoint AS endpoint,

-percentile(metrics.latency, 0.95) as p95_latency,
+percentile(metrics.latency, 0.95) AS p95_latency,

-percentile(metrics.latency, 0.50) as median_latency,
+percentile(metrics.latency, 0.50) AS median_latency,

-count(1) as requests
+count(1) AS requests

-filter: created > now() - interval 1 day
+WHERE created > now() - interval 1 day

 -- Find slow requests